Bole, Xinjiang

-Geography
+Climate

 Bole has a borderline cool arid climate (Köppen BWk) just short of a cool semi-arid climate (BSk).
-Like all of Xinjiang, Bole features very warm to hot summers and freezing to frigid winters.
+Like all of Xinjiang, Bole has very warm to hot summers and freezing to frigid winters.
 Precipitation, again common to all of Xinjiang outside the mountains, is very low and chiefly falls in summer.

+Subdivisions

+Bole is made up of 5 subdistricts, 4 towns and 1 township.